Adventure Impact

 • Develop advanced skills and recognise achievements through the AQA Award Scheme.

-• Specifically, we aim to reduce behavioural problems, education engagement, and academic performance, and prevent anti-social and offending behaviour.
+• Specifically, we aim to reduce behavioural problems, increase educational engagement, improve academic performance, and prevent antisocial and offending behaviour.

-• We often see children back in school (returning to education) as a direct result of our work with them.
+• Most children return to full-time education after their work with us – either back to mainstream schooling or into a specialist school as a direct result of our work with them.

 We know the importance of familiarity for the young people we work with.
-We offer a casual initial visit and tour where we limit the number of people we introduce them to, allow them time to explore the site with us and acclimatise ahead of their first visit.
+We offer a casual initial visit and tour, where we limit the number of people we introduce them to, allow them time to explore the site with us, and help them acclimatise ahead of their first visit.

-Our Aim children can also benefit from working with Heidi, our trained therapy dog, an 11 year old Cocker Spaniel.
+Our AIM students can also benefit from working with Heidi, our trained therapy dog, an 11-year-old Cocker Spaniel.
 She is probably the most popular member of the team!

 Josh Jones